vineet-codes/vineet-blog/content/blog/harrydry-principle.md

 communication = comprehension + emotion

+Once you figure that out, use the below framewok to make your copy punchier.

-The 3 questions to ask, Harry dry principle
+The 3 questions to ask, Harry dry framework[^1]

 1. Can I visualize it ?
 Make it concrete
 2. Can i falsify it ?
 Don't talk, only point.